narkisr/nmap4j/README.md

 # Note

-This is a fork of [sourceforge](https://sourceforge.net/projects/nmap4j/?source=directory) repo.
+This is a fork of [sourceforge](https://sourceforge.net/projects/nmap4j/?source=directory) repo, please check the original author work.

 # License